 The Financial Aid Office at Framingham State University assists matriculated students and their families in meeting the costs of an FSU education.
 Framingham State University participates in a wide variety of Federal, State, and private financial aid programs.
-The information contained on this web site will explain the procedures that must be followed in order to apply for financial aid.
-You are urged to read through this information carefully before applying for aid.
+The information contained on this website will explain the procedures that must be followed in order to apply for financial aid.
 Please feel free to contact the staff in the Financial Aid Office if you have any additional questions.

 General Eligibility Requirements

 In order to be eligible for Federal and State financial aid at Framingham State University, an applicant must be a U.S. citizen (or eligible non-citizen) and be enrolled (or accepted for enrollment) in a degree program at Framingham State University.
 Additionally, the applicant must:

 - Maintain satisfactory academic progress towards a degree.